-Fees quoted are for the current year only and are payable prior to the commencement of a programme of study.
+Fees quoted are for the current year and are payable prior to the start of you course.
 Information regarding fees and funding is as accurate as possible at the time of publication, however, please be aware that changes may occur according to funding regulations.
-If you have any queries or concerns regarding fees, please contact us directly.
-Select 'Financial Support' from the menu at the bottom of the page for further information regarding financial support available.
+See ‘Financial Support’ for further information about funding your course, or contact Reception.

 Students will not be able to start the course unless they have:

 - paid in full

 - obtained confirmation of eligibility for fee remission from the Student Support Manager